Countries

 - Chance of very low temperatures in Rockies resorts

-Not surprisingly, Canadian resorts have a lot in common with American - the pros and cons are similar, except that there is no risk of altitude sickness (though there is some risk of mind-numbingly low temperatures).
+Not surprisingly, Canadian resorts have a lot in common with American ones - the pros and cons are similar, except that there is no risk of altitude sickness (though there is some risk of mind-numbingly low temperatures).
 But it is in some ways more attractive: in the far west, Whistler is almost a match for the big Alpine resorts in size, while the resorts around Banff in the high Rockies have dramatic scenery to rival anything in Europe.

 Eastern Europe